JustAGhosT/phoenixvc-idea-generator/src/components/ui/switch/README.md

-# Toggle Component
+# Switch Component

-A customizable toggle switch component for boolean input with a modern switch appearance.
+A customizable switch component for boolean input with a modern switch appearance.

 ## Features